Toward quantum scaling advantage in approximate optimization

-\subsection{Scaling in the large instance regime}
+\subsection{\thescounter: Scaling in the large instance regime}

 The range of instance sizes discussed in Ref.~\cite{Lidar2025} and in the main text is limited by the current capabilities of quantum annealers.
-The Advantege series QPUs have an underlying topology of a \(P_{16}\) graph, which limits the QAC procedure to logical graphs with \(L\leq 15\), corresponding to number of logical qubits to \(N \leq 1322\).
+The Advantage series QPUs have an underlying topology of a \(P_{16}\) graph, which limits the QAC procedure to logical graphs with \(L\leq 15\), corresponding to a number of logical qubits \(N \leq 1322\).
 SBM, on the other hand, is free of such limitations, and can be used to solve problems of arbitrary topology and size, limited only by the available memory.
 Therefore, we can extend the scaling analysis to much larger instances and move a step closer to the regime that allows for drawing conclusions about the asymptotic properties.

 To this end, we consider the same Sidon-28 instances, but with sizes ranging from \(L=20\;(N = 2380)\) to \(L=80\;(N = 38320)\), which is more than an order of magnitude larger than the largest instances considered in the main text.
 Performing experiments with a quantum annealer in this regime would require a Pegasus topology QPU with at least \(1.5\cdot 10^5\) physical qubits.
-If current rate of qubit number increase is maintained, such a device could become available in the next \(5\) to \(10\) years~\cite{veloxq2025}.
+If the current growth rate in qubit counts is maintained, such a device could become available in the next \(5\) to \(10\) years~\cite{veloxq2025}.
 For each \(L\), we consider \(10\) random instances, and estimate success probability and average runtime from \(100\) independent shots.
-The results are shown in Fig.~\ref{fig:large_instances}, where we again plot the time-to-epsilon \(\medTTe\) as a function of the instance size \(N\), for the same values of \(\varepsilon\) as before.
-First and foremost, we observe that both the scaling exponents and optimal values of parameters exhibits much weaker dependence on the strategy of time measurements, indicating a strongly diminished impact of the overhead.
+The results are shown in Fig.~\ref{fig:large_instances}, where we again plot the time-to-$\varepsilon$ as a function of the instance size \(N\), for the same values of \(\varepsilon\) as before.
+First and foremost, we observe that both the scaling exponents and optimal values of parameters exhibit much weaker dependence on the strategy of time measurements, indicating a strongly diminished impact of the overhead.
 This is expected, and hints that we are indeed closer to the \textit{robust} asymptotic regime, where the actual computation time dominates the overall runtime.
-The sensitivity of the scaling exponent \(\alpha\) to the optimality gap \(\varepsilon\) is also significantly reduced, with the values of \(\alpha\) being in the range \(1.5 < \alpha < 1.7\) for all considered values of \(\varepsilon\).